gavinfielder/onlineresume/README.md

-# Online Website and Portfolio
+# Online Resume and Portfolio

-This is my online website and portfolio, at [gavinfielder.com](http://gavinfielder.com).
+This is my online resume and portfolio website, at [gavinfielder.com](http://gavinfielder.com).

 I made this because I hate job hunting and everything associated with it.
 I hate customizing resumes and I especially hate customizing cover letters.
 I hope I never have to do another again.